-Adjust this height with Spacing Shims.
-If needed, they should be added just above the Compression Base Plate.
+If needed, height adjustment is done with Spacing Shims added just below the Reboud Base Plate.

 Spacing Shims must be larger in diameter than the smallest shim in the stack.
+Sometimes this is best accomplished by adding additional Base Plates.